cavo789/blog/blog/2023/11/03/site-creation/index.md

 git push -u origin master
 ```

-This done, I have thus pushed my files to Github as foresee by Docusaurus i.e., for instance, the `/node_modules` is not part of my repo; which is fine since we will create that folder later by running some npx command on the webserver where the site will be hosted.
+This done, I have thus pushed my files to Github as foresee by Docusaurus i.e., for instance, the `/node_modules` is not part of my repo; which is fine since we will create that folder later by running some npx command on the web server where the site will be hosted.

 ## Build static version of the blog